raspberrypilearning/world-builder/en/quiz1/question_3.md

   --- feedback ---
-No, First person is where you see the world through the eyes of the player.
+No, first person is where you see the world through the eyes of the player.
 You might see their hands or arms, or what they are holding, but you don't see the whole character.

   --- /feedback ---